oliver-perez/oliver-perez.github.io/_pages/about.md

 permalink: /about/
 ---

 I'm a senior iOS Developer that really loves developing, learning and sharing my knowledge with the community.
 I'm also a good Android developer with Kotlin and Unity.
-If you want to contact me for a job opportunity, consulting or to ask me some questions, feel free to send me an email at oliverperez.e@gmail.com.
+If you want to contact me for a job opportunity, consulting or to ask me some questions, feel free to send me an email.